srcagency/iso-3166-1-codes/README.md

 ## Rationale

-There's a pletora of repositories of countries with some information and some features.
+There's a plethora of repositories of countries with some information and some features.
 I wanted just a list of countries to use as primary keys for related information.

-I encourage others to extend the data in new repositories using `numeric`, `alpha2` (my preference), `alpha3` as the country's key.
+I encourage others to extend the data in new repositories using `numeric`, `alpha2` (my preference), or `alpha3` as the country's key.